Ringette: Culture

-Ringette remains one of the few organized sports worldwide where all of its elite athletes are female rather than male.
+Ringette remains one of the few organized sports worldwide where most of its elite athletes identify as women rather than men.
 Many women's sports are variants of male-dominated sports and are meant to serve as the female equivalent, rather than being sports developed for females.
 Canadian media and parts of the ringette community increasingly avoid calling ringette a girls' sport in spite of its heritage.
-Although mixed teams have appeared, some have claimed that there is a social stigma against males playing ringette.
-In 2021, CBC Radio reported on the controversy of a teenage ringette goaltender who identified as male and who had competed in ringette in Quebec.

 Popular culture

 Canada Post issued four stamps in a series of sports with Canadian origins: ringette, basketball, five-pin bowling and lacrosse.
 The commemorative stamps were issued on August 10, 2009, and featured well-worn equipment used in each sport with a background line drawing of the appropriate playing surface.

 The sport was featured on an episode of the children's show Caillou.

+Males in ringette

+Although mixed teams have appeared, there is a social stigma against males playing ringette.
+In 2021, CBC Radio reported on the controversy of a teenage ringette goaltender who identified as male and who had competed in ringette in Quebec.
+Although there were about 700 men playing ringette in Canada in the 2013–14 season, the number has dropped drastically.
+Some provinces have embraced men in ringette, like Ringette BC, while other provinces have put bylaws in place to limit men in ringette, like Ringette Ontario and Ringuette Quebec.
+The 2025 Western Canadian Ringette Championships is set to have a male division for the first time.